Find Your Future 2016. Pic:Janina Struk

 Joining BECTU is the first step of course; from there we encourage members to take part in branch affairs.
 Branch representatives need the support of their members to do their work effectively.

 If you're a BECTU member, come along to meetings and lend a hand to support activity in the workplace.If you're not receiving details of branch meetings, contact us with details and we'll put you in touch with your branch officials.
 Members also have the opportunity to support branch activity online.

 Non-members have a standing invitation to find out more about what the union has to offer and to join us.
 Local and workplace recruitment events and public fairs, provide a welcome opportunity for us to meet with future members.

 In addition BECTU takes part in key trade events such as BVE, the ABTT Show and PLASA and our officials are regularly invited to speak to students on theatre, film and media courses.
 The Student Register supports our work with students.
 New entrants who join within a year of graduation/training save on the cost of membership.

 Members also have the opportunity to get involved with the running of their branch.
 Branch representative elections are held annually.
 Find out more about the role of branches.
-BECTU's Rule Book covers branches in rules 27, 28 and 29.

 We are especially keen that our branch representatives should reflect society's make up.
 Whatever your gender, colour or race, disability, sexual orientiation or religion, we are interested in your views on the industry.
-Get involved in BECTU and tell us how you think the needs of staff and freelances should be met.
+Get involved in BECTU and tell us how you think the needs of staff and freelancers should be met.

-Last page update 13 December 2013.
+Last page update 17 September 2017.